docker/docs/content/security/for-admins/image-access-management.md

 ## Prerequisites

-You need to [configure a registry.json to enforce sign-in](enforce-sign-in/_index.md).
+You need to [enforce sign-in](enforce-sign-in/_index.md).
 For Image Access Management to take effect, Docker Desktop users must authenticate to your organization.

 ## Configure Image Access Management permissions